Oltikng/Data-Algorithms-Projects/README.md

 N_Time defines the default control time [1..100'000] for customs officers who control non- citizens
 Then follows the number of lines [0..
 P_Officers + N_Officers], which specify the time of arrival control for a specific customs officer.
+Each line is in the form:
+* T Type Officer Time

-Each line is in the form Type is a single letter that defines the type of customs officer {P, N}, i.e. whether it controls citizens (P) or non-citizens (N)
+Type is a single letter that defines the type of customs officer {P, N}, i.e. whether it controls citizens (P) or non-citizens (N)
 Officer determines the id number [1..99] of the officer in his type (id of workplace)